-- Outrun the Fireball: Low-budget example as Ben and Mayor Wicker have to run from the crashed alien spacecraft before is explodes or, as Cinematic Titanic put it, to get far enough away so they didn't have to show the explosion because they couldn't afford that.
+- Outrun the Fireball: Low-budget example as Ben and Mayor Wicker have to run from the crashed alien spacecraft before it explodes or, as Cinematic Titanic put it, to get far enough away so they didn't have to show the explosion because they couldn't afford that.

 - Police Are Useless: Averted.
-Sheriff Cinder and Pete do everything they can to track down the monsters and the sheriff does everything he can to keep the second monster away from Mary Jane even when his bullets aren't hurting it.
+Sheriff Cinder and Pete do everything they can to track down the monsters, and the sheriff does everything he can to keep the second monster away from Mary Jane, even when his bullets aren't hurting it.

 - Screaming Woman: Actually becomes a plot point.
 In two separate monster attacks, all the men present are killed, while a woman who screams her head off manages to escape.
 Ben Zachary theorizes that their high-pitched screams repelled the monster.
 He then rigs up some loudspeakers to blast the monster with even higher-pitched sound waves, and that's enough to kill it.